davidmarkclements/v8-perf/readme.md

 exceeds 65535 the JIT Compiler has to dynamically alter the underlying type for the number to 64bit - this may also have potential knock on effects with regards to other optimizations.

+In the case of integers (that is, when we specify a number in JS without a decimal), V8 assumes that all numbers are 32bit - until they aren’t.
+This seems like a fair choice, since in many cases a number is within the 2147483648-2147483647 range.
+If a JavaScript (whole) number exceeds 2147483647 the JIT Compiler has to dynamically alter the underlying type for the number to a double (or: a double-precision floating point number) - this may also have potential knock on effects with regards to other optimizations.

 This benchmark looks at three cases:

 * a function handling only numbers in the 32bit range (*sum small*)
-* a function handling a combination of 32bit and 64bit numbers (*from small to big*)
+* a function handling a combination of 32bit and double numbers (*from small to big*)
-* a function handling only numbers that exceed 32bit capacity (*all big*)
+* a function handling only double numbers (*all big*)

 **Code:** <https://github.com/davidmarkclements/v8-perf/blob/master/bench/numbers.js>

 ![](graphs/numbers-line.png)

 We can see from the graph that whether it's Node 6 (V8 5.1) or Node 8 (V8 5.8)
 or even some future version of Node this observation holds true.
-Numbers (integers) greater than 65535 will cause functions to run between a half and two thirds of the speed.
+Operations using Numbers (integers) greater than 2147483647 will cause functions to run between a half and two thirds of the speed.
 So, if you have long numeric ID's - put them in strings.

-It's also quite noticeable that numbers in the 32bit range have a speed increase between Node 6 (V8 5.1) and Node 8.1 and 8.2 (V8 5.8) but slow significantly in Node 8.3+ (V8 5.9+).
+It's also quite noticeable that operations with numbers in the 32bit range have a speed increase between Node 6 (V8 5.1) and Node 8.1 and 8.2 (V8 5.8) but slow significantly in Node 8.3+ (V8 5.9+).
-Since the large numbers don't change speed at all, it's likely that this genuinely is a slow-down in (32bit) number handling rather than being related to the speed of function calls or for loops (which are used in the benchmark code).
+However, operations over double numbers become faster in Node 8.3+ (V8 5.9+), It's likely that this genuinely is a slow-down in (32bit) number handling rather than being related to the speed of function calls or for loops (which are used in the benchmark code).

+_Edit: updated thanks to [Jakob Kummerow](http://disq.us/p/1kvomfk) and [Yang Guo](https://twitter.com/hashseed) and the V8 team, for both accuracy and precision of the results._

 ### Iterating over objects